akanalytics/daisychain/README.md

     /// eg "09:23" or "23:59"
     fn from_str(s: &str) -> Result<Self, Self::Err> {
         let (_cursor, hours, mins) = Cursor::from(s)
-            .digits(2..=2)             // matching two digits also sets the selection to those digits .parse_selection::<u32>()? // chainsaw will use u32::FromStr
+            .digits(2..=2)             // matching also sets the selection .parse_selection::<u32>()? // chainsaw will use u32::FromStr
             .text(":")
             .digits(2..=2)